 Unlike other workshops etc. available; we tend to focus on teaching you how to manage and cope with your precious little one, after the birth, instead of pregnancy and labour and offer training on how to cope with your baby throughout the first precious months.

 Our Baby to Bed approach is to offer a service we feel will be more beneficial for our parents to be.
 We want you to get more out of the course than new friends.

 '90% of parents we spoke to said that the most positive thing to derive from classes they took elsewhere wasn't what they learned, but being able to socialise with other expectant parents and make new friends'

-Our workshops run for two hours per week over a four-week period, from 6-8pm; each week focusing on different aspects in baby care.
+Our workshops run for one hour per week over a four-week period, for 1 hour each week focusing on different aspects in baby care.
+Time arranged when booking.

 We will not only provide you with all the information you need, but we also train you by getting you to participate in various practical tasks.

 Topics Covered during the duration of the course are: